mtheoryx/drpoindexter/public-site/src/garden/gatsby-2-to-3-upgrade.md

 ```

 Deleting the connected branch in Github also removes the Amplify branch-based preview.
 You may need to refresh to see the change in Amplify Console.

+Additionally, I have a branch name-matching configuration that will pick up any branch that starts with `feat/` in Github, and create a preview environment in Amplify.
+It works really seamlessly.

+Using yarn to upgrade interactive to latest... is problematic.
+Gatsby v4 is now the latest.
+I don't know an easy way to automatically update just to what gatsby 3 would want (or to what versions need only gatsby 3)